gridhead/sysmon/README.md

 5. Install all dependencies for the project by executing `pip3 install -r requirements.txt`
 6. Run the project server by executing `python3 main.py`
 7. Take a note of the computer's IP address and make sure that it is reachable
-8. Visit `http://<YOUR-IP-ADDRESS>:9696` from the other device (or `http://localhost:9696` on the same PC)
+8. Visit `http://<YOUR-IP-ADDRESS>:9696/primary` from the other device (or `http://localhost:9696/primary` on the same PC)
+9. Take a look at the different themes available, refresh the monitor or print reports when needed.
-9. When done tinkering, deactivate the virtual environment by executing `deactivate`
+10. When done tinkering, deactivate the virtual environment by executing `deactivate`
-10. Give stars to the repository if it was helpful
+11. Give stars to the repository if it was helpful

 ## Screenshots